- Home

 Making a claim

-Some people who develop mesothelioma due to asbestos exposure may be able to claim compensation.
+Some people who develop pleural mesothelioma due to asbestos exposure may be able to claim compensation.
 Your legal entitlements will depend on the state or territory in which you were exposed to asbestos.
 In some cases, the exposure may have occurred overseas.

 An expert lawyer will also talk you through your life history and help you find out where the exposure took place.
 They will explain what compensation you may be able to claim and help make the process easy for you to understand.